aklump/drupal_batch_framework/README.md

 ## Working With Cron Queues

 1. Create a queue definition by implementing `\AKlump\Drupal\BatchFramework\QueueDefinitionInterface`
-2. Implement `my_module_cron_queue_info` as shown below with your queue definition class.
+3. Do implement `hook_cron`  as shown below with your queue definition class.
-3. Fill the queue using an operations.
+4. Fill the queue using an operations.
-4. Ensure cron is running.
+5. Ensure cron is running.
+2. Note this strategy does not use `hook_cron_queue_info`.

 ```php
 class FooQueue implements \AKlump\Drupal\BatchFramework\QueueDefinitionInterface {